rhysd/Shiba/docs/installation.md

 ## Runtime dependencies

 Shiba uses platform-specific WebView runtimes through [wry][] crate.
-You need to install runtime dependencies on some platforms.
+You may need to install runtime dependencies on some platforms.

 ### Ubuntu or Debian